 Three Steps to Building a Customer Case Study

-When cold calling and prospecting for new business, the single best and most impactful way to prove your worth and get your foot in the door is by sharing a compelling customer success stories or customer case study.
-A compelling customer success story chronicles your value proposition including the positive impact your service had on one of your existing customers.
+When prospecting for new business, the single best and most impactful way to prove your worth and get your foot in the door is by sharing a compelling customer case study.
+A compelling customer case study chronicles the customer success story including your value proposition and the positive impact your service had on one of your existing customers.

 Case Study vs. Value Proposition

 You may be wondering, what is the difference between a case study and a value proposition?
 A customer case study chronicles in detail the story of how you impacted your customer's business.
 It provides overarching context for the audience to understand your customer's business including their industry, product and/or service.
 It also details the specific challenge or challenges that they faced that compelled them to hire your IT staffing firm and consultant or team of consultants.

 Your customer case study also details the solution your consultant(s) delivered including work artifacts, work product, software code and functionality that your consultants designed and delivered for the customer.
 Finally, a good customer case study includes the business results that the customer achieved from your solution, the work performed by your consultant(s).
 A well written customer case study is typically one to three pages in length.

 Your value proposition encapsulates your customer case study in just a couple of sentences.
 Your value proposition is a distilled version of your customer case study designed to be incorporated into your sales call plans and cold calling.

 To help IT staffing sales professionals build a customer case study, I've assembled a step-by-step guide on how to create effective customer case studies.

 Step 1 to Building Customer Case Study, Schedule Consultant Interviews